 This inner city church is an important local landmark, built in a stripped Gothic style.
 The interior retains its spatial quality with some good fittings.

-The Brownroyd area of Bradford grew rapidly during the second half of the 19th century due to the influx of mill workers, many of them Catholics.
-In response, the parishes of St Patrick’s and St Cuthbert’s jointly built a school chapel on Bingley Street, dedicated to St William.
+The Brownroyd area of Bradford grew rapidly during the second half of the nineteenth century due to the influx of mill workers, many of them Catholics.
+In response, the missions of St Patrick’s and St Cuthbert’s jointly built a school-chapel on Bingley Street, dedicated to St William.
 Mass was first celebrated here in 1882.
 After a period of closure the chapel re-opened in 1902 and Fr Patrick MacMahon became the first parish priest in 1909.
 He developed the present large church and presbytery, built to designs from Edward Simpson & Son, and dedicated to Our Lady of Lourdes and St William.
 Bishop Cowgill laid the foundation stone in 1924.
-The sanctuary was re- ordered in 1971 to designs by D. Chambers, replacing the 1930 fittings.
+The sanctuary was reordered in 1971 to designs by D. Chambers, replacing the 1930 fittings.
 The church was finally consecrated 1952.

 Original Date: 1926